faranalytics/data_science_project/INTRODUCTION.md

 python -m package
 ```

-### Create a Data Science Project Using the Cookiecutter
+### Create a Formal IMRaD-like Flat Layout Data Science Project Using the Cookiecutter

 You can use the Cookiecutter package to create a customized instance of The Data Science Project.